- Be part of a group that is safety driven and values inclusion

 All progress begins with pioneers.
 At Rio Tinto, it begins with you.

-Reporting to the Fixed Plant Maintenance Supervisor and working in a collaborative community and a diverse team within underground and surface team, you will be responsible for:
+Reporting to the Corporate Relations Business Partner and working in a challenging and exciting environment within the Closure team, you will be responsible for:

 What you’ll bring

 - A commitment to the safety of yourself and your team

 - A bachelor’s degree and at least three years’ professional experience in communications, journalism, marketing or related fields

 - The ability to source information and create compelling, plain language communications materials with succinct topics

 - An understanding of local cultures and the political, economic and social landscape of Canada’s north

 Northern residency and experience working in a cross-cultural environment, coupled with knowledge of the unique challenges and opportunities presented to those living in the North, are assets.
 Hiring priority will be given to qualified applicants who are beneficiaries of the DDMI Participation Agreement Groups and to qualified applicants residing in the Northwest Territories and Nunavut.
 Members must clearly identify their status on the online job application and resume if they wish to receive priority consideration.